-Floating rate loans and borrowings are initially recognised at fair value and are subsequently recorded at amortised cost.
-Fixed rate loans and borrowings are initially recognised, and subsequently recorded, at fair value.
+Floating rate and fixed rate loans and borrowings are initially recognised at fair value and are subsequently recorded at amortised cost.
 In the case of floating rate loans and borrowings, transaction costs are deducted from the fair value at recognition and any differences between the amount initially recognised and the redemption value is recognised in the income statement over the period of the borrowings on an effective interest rate basis.
+When mortgages are refinanced, any redemption costs are immediately recognised in the income statement.